albandiguer/albandiguer.github.io/_posts/2013-10-13-code-kata-number-2-in-ruby.markdown

 ---
 layout: post
-title: "Code kata #2 in ruby"
+title: 'Code kata #2 in ruby'
 date: 2013-10-13 12:38
 comments: true
 categories:
 published: true
 ---

 # [Code katas Serie] Karate Chop.

 I have been curious to try and implement a [code kata](http://codekatas.org/about.aspx) just to see how valuable it is.

 ## What is it ?